Bishthimanshu27/Restart-Game/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://forthebadge.com)

 # Restart-Game
 Restart your game as many as times you want.
+The deck has 16 cards and the player has to match 16 cards with each other.

 <img src="https://github.com/Bishthimanshu27/Restart-Game/blob/master/Animated%20GIF-downsized_large.gif?raw=true" width="250px"/>

-#### Parts of the Game:
+## Parts of the Game:

 * The player flips one card over to reveal its underlying symbol.
 * The player then turns over a second card, trying to find the corresponding card with the same symbol.